gyau-k/Cloud-ETL-Pipeline/README.md

         * The Redshift staging table is truncated (emptied) to prepare for the next run.
         * The temporary CSV file in S3 that was just loaded is deleted to keep S3 clean.

-This comprehensive workflow ensures that your raw streaming data is continuously processed, validated, transformed into valuable KPIs, and loaded into Redshift for analysis and reporting, all automatically and efficiently.